akeeba/social-magick/README.md

 ## Quick start

-* Download and install the plugin ZIP file.
+* Download and install the ZIP file.
-* Publish the System – SocialMagick plugin.
+* Review the templates in Components, SocialMagick, Templates.
 * Edit the menu item you want to have OpenGraph images automatically generated.
-In its “OpenGraph images” tab:
+It is in the “OpenGraph images” tab.
 * Set “Generate OpenGraph images” to Yes.
-* Select the Solid template.
+* Select a template, e.g. the Solid template.
 * Save your menu item.
 * Go to [metatags.io](https://metatags.io/) and paste the URL to the page of your site that corresponds to the menu item you selected.
 You can now see that it has a preview image.